 Some benefits of using small sided games include: more player participation, more touches of the ball, more passes attempted, more 1v1s attempted, and different games mean different problems to solve and skills to use.

 During these games played in the weekend we do ask all parents to sit back, relax and to enjoy watching their son or daughter play.
 The game is and will always be the best teacher, so we aim to provide the players the opportunity to play and learn at their pace.
 Players will only become confident and comfortable on the ball when given the opportunity to make their own decisions.

 Ball Mastery sessions that emphasizes the importance of individual technique.

 Team Training sessions led by a professional trainer

 Small sided games against other WSA U8 Academy teams every Sunday.

 The fall season includes two Ball Mastery sessions during the week, a 1hour training session on Saturday, and a 1hour game on Sunday.
 Ball Mastery and training sessions are conducted by professional trainers.
 Games on Sunday are organized by the academy director.

 Ball Mastery sessions run twice a week for the first 7 weeks of the season (per the calendar attached).
 Sessions are 60 minutes in length.
-Location and times will be finalized in midto late August 2016, after we have received final field assignments from the town.
+Location and times will be finalized in mid to late August 2018, after we have received final field assignments from the town.
 However, our tentative plan is to offer these sessions on Tuesdays and Thursdays after school.

 Saturday training runs for the first 8 weeks of the season; the last 2 weeks of the season parentcoaches will conduct Saturday training sessions and will organize and moderate the Sunday games.